Daemon02/SimpleAuth/README.md

-# SimpleAuth
-A simple Python-based registration and login system that uses local file storage for user credentials.

 # SimpleAuth Python 🔐

 A lightweight authentication system written in Python that handles user registration and login using a local text-based database.